 ProPhoto RGB photo incorrectly displayed as if sRGB:

 The corrupted monitor profile is very easy to check, and there are instructions here.

 We’ll also need to confirm that the color spaces match across the 2 programs.
 The same principles will also apply to opening photos in other software, not just in Photoshop.

 In Photoshop, go to Edit menu > Color Settings to view the Color Settings dialog.

 The RGB Working Space is your choice, but whichever you choose to use, you’re best to set the same in Lightroom’s External Editor preferences and Export dialog.
 We’ll come to that in a moment.

 Selecting Preserve Embedded Profiles and/or checking the Ask When Opening for Profile Mismatches in that same dialog will help prevent any profile mismatches.
 Preserve Embedded Profiles tells Photoshop to use the profile embedded in the file regardless of whether it matches your usual working space.
-Ask When Opening for profile mismatches shows you a warning dialog when the embedded profile doesn’t match your usual working space, and asks you what to do.
-If Preserve Embedded Profile is selected, you can safely leave the two Profile Mismatch checkboxes unchecked.
+Ask When Opening for profile mismatches shows you a warning dialog.
+This is when the embedded profile doesn’t match your usual working space.
+The dialog asks you what to do.
+If Preserve Embedded Profiles is selected, you can safely leave the two Profile Mismatch checkboxes unchecked.

-Then you need to set your External Editor settings in the Lightroom Preferences dialog > External Editing tab, and select the same color space that you’ve selected in Photoshop.
+In the Lightroom Preferences dialog > External Editing tab, select the same color space that you’ve selected in Photoshop.